openshift/enhancements/enhancements/network/core-network-policies.md

 - If the traffic flows change substantially in a namespace, it may have to define policies for the old flow and the new, but that would be atypical

+## Operational Aspects of API Extensions

+Not applicable.
+There will be no API change.

 ## Support Procedures